-For students who hold initial certification in biology, chemistry, earth science, English, French, mathematics, physics, social studies, or Spanish, this program combines advanced study and practice in both an academic area and in professional education, enhancing the teaching and leadership abilities of secondary-school educators.
-Completion of this degree and other requirements leads to professional certification in New York State as a teacher in grades 7-12 in one of the above areas.
-See http://www.highered.nysed.gov/tcert for more information about teacher certification regulations.
+For students who hold initial certification in biology, chemistry, earth science, English, French, mathematics, physics, social studies or Spanish, this program combines advanced study and practice in both an academic area and in professional education, enhancing the teaching and leadership abilities of secondary-school educators.
+Completion of this degree and other requirements leads to professional certification in New York state as a teacher in grades 7-12 in one of the above areas.
+Go online for more information about teacher certification regulations.

 This program requires a minimum of 36 credit-hours.
-All courses must be selected with the advice and approval of the student's faculty adviser based on the student's strengths, academic background and professional experience.
+All courses must be selected with the advice and approval of the student's faculty advisor based on the student's strengths, academic background and professional experience.

 24-28 required credits consisting of:

-8-12 credits.
+Eight-12 credits.
 These elective courses are typically education courses drawn from the categories of psychology and cultural foundations, literacy and learning, special education and research/assessment.
-They may also include additional coursework in the discipline as deemed necessary by the adviser.
+They may also include additional coursework in the discipline as deemed necessary by the advisor.

 EDUC 501.
 Crucial Issues in Education